LilithTundrus/e621-API-Docs/README.md

 The official documentation is available [here](https://e621.net/help/show/api), but it does not go very in depth on GET/POST endpoints and how they differ.
 Also some information is incorrect.
 This documentation is derived from the official API documentation but presented in a different and more in-depth manor.

 Any general information will be available on this page. if you want to get more information on any specific endpoint, look in the `docs/` folder of this repo.

+You can also find .PDF versions of these docs [here](/pdf-docs/) if you need them to be portable
 </br>
 </br>